 After completing my MA at UCLA (Advisors: Edward W. Soja, Allen J. Scott, and Michael Storper) and Ph.D at the University of Minnesota (Advisors: Edward W. Soja, George L. Henderson, Karen Till, Abdi Samatar), I was an Andrew W. Mellon Postdoctoral Fellow at the Cogut Center for the Humanities at Brown University, and from 2015-2017 I was a Presidential Diversity Fellow and Senior Research Associate in the Urban Studies Program at Brown University.

 Areas of Study

-Cultural Geography — Urban Sociology — Urban Studies — Cultural Studies — Socio-Cultural Theory — Qualitative Research Methods
+Cultural Geography — Urban Sociology — Urban Studies — Cultural Studies — Socio-spatial Theory — Geographic Thought — Qualitative Research Methods